 Facial paralysis is a temporary condition.

 Humans have twelve pairs of cranial nerves.
-Facial nerve is the seventh cranial nerve.
+The facial nerve is the seventh cranial nerve.
 Facial nerve originates from brain stem between pons and medulla.

 • Prolonged cold exposure.